 Seasonal affective disorder (SAD) is a type of depression that you experience during particular seasons or times of year.
 Depression is a low mood that lasts for a long time, and affects your everyday life.

-If you have SAD, you'll experience depression during some seasons in particular, or because of certain types of weather.
+If you have SAD, you'll experience depression during some seasons in particular, or because of certain types of weather or temperature.
+You can experience it in winter or summer.

 It's common to be affected by changing seasons and weather, or to have times of year when you feel more or less comfortable.
 For example, you might find that your mood or energy levels drop when it gets colder or warmer, or notice changes in your sleeping or eating patterns.

-But if your feelings are interfering with your day to day life, it could be a sign that you have depression – and if they keep coming back at the same time of year, doctors might call this seasonal affective disorder or 'seasonal depression'.
+But if your feelings are interfering with your everyday life, it could be a sign that you have depression.
+And if they keep coming back at the same time of year, doctors might call this seasonal affective disorder (SAD) or 'seasonal depression'.

 If you have SAD, you might experience some of the signs and symptoms below.
 But it's different for different people, and can vary season to season, so you might also have other kinds of feelings which aren't listed here: